HCL-TECH-SOFTWARE/digital-experience/docs/get_started/product_overview/content_management.md

 ## Headless content access

-The team can access content headlessly, by using the [WCM REST APIs](api_access.md).
+The team can access content headlessly by using the [WCM REST APIs](api_access.md).
 With this API, users can integreate content stored in HCL DX with applications created outside the platform, for example, a mobile application built with HCL MX, a commerce site built with HCL Commerce, or a standalone React application.

 ## Standalone and inline content editors